-

 Asociación Narú brings nutritional recuperation, health care and education, together with food production training, to rural families suffering severe malnutrition.
 All live in extreme poverty.
 More than 95% do not speak Spanish, read or write.

-Our commitment to these families covers almost 20 years, and our presence is a permanent one that aims to make lasting changes to behaviours that compromise a family’s health and wellbeing.
+Our commitment to these families covers more than 20 years, and our presence is a permanent one that aims to make lasting changes to behaviours that compromise a family’s health and wellbeing.

 Health Education